The College Application Process

 If you still would like to take or retake the ACT or SAT the dates are as follows.

 Make sure you send the scores to colleges you are applying.
-We do NOT send ACT/SAT scores with your transcript.
-SCHS Code: 233-201
+We do NOT send ACT/SAT scores with your transcript: RHS - 233-195

-Also you will want to make sure your score(s) get to your colleges in time for applications deadlines.
+You will want to make sure your score(s) get to your colleges in time for application deadlines.
 If the college does not have a test score your application is incomplete.

 3. Admission Terms and Policies

 • Regular admissions: apply by November and you are usually notified in April

 • Rolling Admissions: colleges review applications in “batches” and make their decision in about 4-6 weeks.
 Apply ASAP!
 (September/Early October)